Negro Fort: Negro Fort

 When the U.S. boats attempted to pass the fort on April 27 they were fired upon.
 This event provided a casus belli for destroying Negro Fort.
 Hawkins and other white settlers made contact with Andrew Jackson, seen as the person most capable of doing so.
 Jackson requested permission to attack, and started preparations.
-Ten days later, without having received a reply, he ordered Brigadier General Edmund P. Gaines at Fort Scott to destroy Negro Fort.
+Ten days later, without having received a reply, he ordered Brigadier General Edmund P. Gaines at Fort Scott to destroy Negro Fort "and return the stolen negroes and property to their rightful owners."
+Jackson framed the attack on a settlement beyond U.S. borders as a law-enforcement action, claiming that it had been "established...for the purpose of Murder rapine and plunder...it ought to be blown up regardless of the ground it stands on."

 The U.S. expedition included Creek Indians from Coweta, who were induced to join by the promise that they would get salvage rights to the fort if they helped in its capture.
 On July 27, 1816, following a series of skirmishes, the U.S. forces and their Creek allies launched an all-out attack under the command of Lieutenant Colonel Duncan Clinch, with support from a naval convoy commanded by Sailing Master Jarius Loomis.
 Secretary of State John Quincy Adams, who called Negro Fort "a seat of banditti and the receptacle for runaway slaves," later justified the attack and subsequent seizure of Spanish Florida by Andrew Jackson as national "self-defense", a response to Spanish helplessness and British involvement in fomenting the "Indian and Negro War".
 Adams produced a letter from a Georgia planter complaining about "brigand Negroes" who made "this neighborhood extremely dangerous to a population like ours".
 Southern leaders worried that the Haitian Revolution or a parcel of Florida land occupied by a few hundred blacks could threaten the institution of slavery.
 On July 20, Clinch and the Creek allies left Fort Scott to assault Negro Fort (African Fort) but stopped short of firing range, realising that artillery (gunboats) would be needed.